 Miniature chocolate cheesecakes are super cute and super delicious!
 I purchased this pan made by Chicago Metallic several years ago.
 I love it!
 It looks like the Miniature Cheesecake Pan is no longer available.
+However, this mini heart cheesecake pan looks the same.
 If you can’t find the heart pan Chicago Metallic makes a 12 cup mini cheesecake pan that I also adore!
 Since the pan has removable bottoms the cheesecakes always come out perfect.
 The cheesecakes also freeze beautifully for the perfect make ahead dessert.
 Just add any toppings after you remove from the freezer.

 I have used this pan over and over again— don’t forget the round version makes equally delicious desserts and this recipes are the same.
 I used the heard cheesecake pan at my niece’s bridal luncheon and has been a hit every-time since.